Xilinx/brevitas/docsrc/source/papers/mixquant.rst

    Brevitas identifies permutation-equivariant regions and merges the calibrated permutation into adjacent linear weights before deployment.
 As a result, no explicit permutation operator remains in the inference graph.
 Only rotations that are intentionally kept online incur runtime cost.

-Brevitas Integration
+Implementation Overview
 --------------------

 MixQuant is available through the LLM entry point ``brevitas_ptq_llm``.

-At a high level, Brevitas implements MixQuant by:
+At a high level, the Brevitas implementation of MixQuant:

-1. Finding regions for rotations
+1. Finds regions for rotations
 2. Collects activation statistics to calibrate the permutation
 3. Calibrates and merges permutations into surrounding weights
 4. Inserts and merges rotations, leaving only the online rotations in the compute graph